afwebb/SDS-385/peer_review/README.md

 ## General Comments

+## ex1.pdf

+I appreciate you took the time to write all this up in latex.

 ## Logit.py
 Overall, your code is well written and easy to follow.
 Its well commented, though you could add a few more.